eForms Logo

 VII.
 Goal Setting

 Set goals and items to complete by the next meeting.
-If there are no other outstanding issues the meeting will end.
+If there are no other outstanding issues, the meeting ends.